The REAL Cause of Writer’s Block? Probably Not What You Think

 - what kind of creator you are

-This is really to optimize your creativity, and to tailor our methods to suit your individual needs.
+By learning these two details, we can optimize your creativity and tailor our methods to suit your individual needs.

 I’d love to talk about where you are with your writing, where you’d like to go, and how you can get there and be successful in your writing career.